rowe-morehouse/resume/deliverable/Rowe-Morehouse-Resume-20200917-airtable.md

 **Salesforce.com Certified Sales Cloud Consultant**

 ✔︎  Trained in client-facing, customer-centric discovery of business goals and challenges in order to design _and implement_ Sales Cloud solutions.
-Requires a deep knowledge of business processes & technical architecture of complex <mark>SAAS developed with modern frameworks.</mark> Also requires interpersonal acumen and emotional intelligence to navigate the opinions of the highest paid person in the room.
+Requires a deep knowledge of <strong>business processes & technical architecture</strong> of complex <mark>SAAS developed with modern frameworks.</mark> Also requires interpersonal acumen and emotional intelligence to navigate the opinions of the highest paid person in the room.

 **Google AdWords & Google Analytics Certifications**